 that it includes as native shared libraries.
 These are pre-compiled

 and distributed both with the Java Web Start installer, and in

 downloadable JAR files (see above.)
 The source-code tarball does not

 include source for these dependencies; they must be downloaded and

 compiled separately, for the target operating system and

 Notes on dependencies

 The following external dependencies are used by the WFDB Toolbox for MATLAB.
-The version numbers listed are those of the shared libraries distributed with the WFDB Toolbox; using a newer minor version of any of these should be safe, but is not necessarily guaranteed to work.
+The version numbers listed are those of the shared libraries distributed with this version of the WFDB Toolbox.

 |WFDB SWIG Wrappers||10.4.1||http://www.physionet.org/physiotools/wfdb-swig.shtml|